dansmyers/PredictiveModeling/Sprint-1-Descriptive_Statistics_and_Visualization/Deliverables/Make_a_Graph.md

 - **Introduction (one paragraph)**: State your research question, why it's interesting, and then summarize your key finding in the last sentence

-- **Data (one or two paragraphs)**: Summarize the source and content of your data set.
+- **Data (one paragraph)**: Summarize the source and content of your data set.
 Who collected it and for what purpose?
 How many observations does it contain?
 Summarize the fields and their types.

-- **Results (two to four paragraphs)**: Present your graph and then discuss it.
-Describe what the graph shows and how you can interpret it to answer your question.
+- **Results (two paragraphs)**: Present your graph and then discuss it.
+Describe what the graph shows: What values are being displayed?
+What is their relationship?
+Which direction on the graph is "better", if that makes sense for your question?
+Then explain how the graph provides an answer to your question.
+What implications does this answer have?

-- **Conclusion (one to three sentences)**: Restate the key findings of your study.
+- **Conclusion (one paragraph)**: Restate the important details.

 - **Reference**: Give the link or citation for your data set. **This is the only reference you need to include**.